Sherry Holmes: Framing the Trades in a New Way

 Published On

-In this blog, we look at the daily responsibilities of HVAC technicians, including the challenges and scenarios they may encounter.
-Find out what to expect in your on-the-job training when you start your HVAC career here.
+In this blog, we look at the daily responsibilities of an HVAC technician, including the challenges and scenarios they may encounter.
+Find out what to expect in your on-the-job training when you start your HVAC career.

 Upon arrival at the office, technicians review their schedules for the day.
-These can include service calls, installations, or maintenance checks.
-Before leaving for these jobs, they review their inventory, ensuring they have all the necessary tools and parts for each job.
+These can include service calls, installations, and maintenance checks.
+Before leaving, they review inventory to ensure they have all the necessary HVAC tools and equipment for each job.

-The day’s first appointment may see an HVAC technician arrive at a house for a routine maintenance check.
-The technician greets the customer, who explains why they called for a maintenance service, what they suspect could be a problem, and what they want to accomplish.
+The day’s first appointment may see an HVAC technician arrive at a house for routine maintenance.
+The technician greets the customer with excellent customer service, listening as they explain their air quality concerns.

-With their troubleshooting skills, the technician uses some diagnostic tools to detect potential problems with the HVAC system.
-This may involve inspecting electrical components, measuring fluid levels, or troubleshooting mechanical glitches.
+With their troubleshooting skills and technical expertise, the technician uses diagnostic tools to detect potential problems with HVAC systems.
+This may involve inspecting electrical circuits, measuring fluid levels, or diagnosing electrical and mechanical faults.

-If the technician diagnoses a potential issue, they do the suitable repair, usually repairing or replacing the defective part.
-A simple fix could be adjusting a thermostat, while a more complex fix could involve replacing more critical components, such as a heat pump motor.
+If the technician identifies an issue, they perform the appropriate repair.
+A simple fix could be adjusting a thermostat, while a more complex task could involve repairing HVAC components, such as a heat pump motor, or performing warranty services.

-Assuming this takes a full morning, the tech takes a lunch break for a breather and to recharge.
+Assuming this takes a full morning, the tech takes a lunch break to recharge.

 Image source: Pixabay